cjoecker/star-wars-wiki/README.md

 npm run dev # starts application locally in dev mode npm run build # builds the application

-npm run format # runs prettier to format the code npm run lint <file path> # runs eslint to check the code npm run lint:fix <file path> # runs eslint to check and fix the code npm run lint:all # runs lint in all the code npm run lint:fix:all # runs lint in all the code and fix it npm run check-types # checks typescript files
+npm run format:all # runs prettier to format all the code in src folder npm run lint <file path> # runs eslint to check the code npm run lint:fix <file path> # runs eslint to check and fix the code npm run lint:all # runs lint in all the code in src folder npm run lint:fix:all # runs and fix lint in all the code in src folder npm run check-types # checks typescript files
 ```